gabrieldezena10/personal-development-index/books/Extreme Programming/README.md

 Working in pairs and keeping the coding standards in mind also lessens the temptation to rewrite code for its own sake, it is an investment in continual training.

+### 2.3 Adopt Collective Code Ownership
+**Goal: to spread the responsability for the code to the whole team**

+Adopt collective code ownership where the entire codebase belongs to the whole team.
+Any developer is free to change any piece of code as needed to complete a task

+The alternative to collective code ownership is individual code ownership, where individual developers have complete responsability for certain subsystems.
+To make a change in one piece , you must ask permission of its owner.
+She may be the only person who understands that code.
+Collective code ownership gives you the power to make necessary changes yourself, wherever they are needed.

+Collective code ownership requires teamwork.
+Pair programming makes two people responsible for each line of code in the system, increasing the sense if team ownership.
+Coding standards provide a vocabulary of coding idioms.